Codecademy/docs/content/python/concepts/casting/casting.md

 ## Explicit Type Conversion

-In explicit type casting, the user converts the data type of a variable using a predefined function.
-This function is typically the constructor of another data type.
+Explicit type casting involves Python's predefined functions that act as a constructor of another data type:

-- `str()`: This function takes an integer or float as an argument and converts it to a string.
+- The `str()` function takes an integer or float as an argument and converts it to a string.
-- `int()`: This function takes string or float as an argument converts it to an integer.
+- The [`int()` function](https://www.codecademy.com/resources/docs/python/built-in-functions/int) takes a string or float as an argument converts it to an integer.
-- `float()`: This function takes integer or string as an argument and converts it to a float.
+- The [`float()` function](https://www.codecademy.com/resources/docs/python/built-in-functions/float) takes an integer or string as an argument and converts it to a float.

 ### Type Casting `int` to `str`